Professor Gary Geelhoed

-Anne is now the Head of the WA Consumer and Community Health Research Network.
-Her task is to establish and implement a Strategic Framework and Program of Work for consumer and community involvement across the WA Health Translation Network’s partner organisations.
+As of February 2019 , Deb is the new Head of the WA Consumer and Community Health Research Network.
+Continuing the responsibility for implementing a state-wide involvement program across the WA Health Translation Network’s (WAHTN) partner organisations.

 Ms Lauren White

 Lauren is currently the Manager at WAHTN, she is responsible for the business operations and day to day management of the WAHTN office.
 This includes coordinating the strategic planning process and managing the implementation of activities across WAHTN’s partners and stakeholders.
 Lauren commenced with WAHTN in October 2015.